gracig/adventofcode/2023/1/rust/Readme.md

 I solved the first part by just identifying digits using the char.is_ascii_digit function.
-And then I compose the number

 The second was solved by creating a state machine that started on every char.
 That way we could keep track of all possible instances of number in digital or string form, even if they overlap.